AMS SolutionsPosted April 10, 2026

 Some companies require you to use their proprietary software or a specific clearinghouse, which may come with additional monthly fees.
 Others work with your existing EHR and practice management system at no extra charge.
 Make sure to ask about this upfront, as these fees can add $100 to $500 per month to your total cost.

-Minimum Monthly Charges
+Minimum Monthly Service Charges

 Even with percentage-based pricing, some billing companies impose a minimum monthly fee.
 If your collections fall below a certain threshold, you will still owe the minimum.
 This is particularly important for smaller practices or practices in their early stages with inconsistent revenue.

-Termination Fees
+Early Termination and Cancellation Fees

 Review the contract terms carefully.
 Some agreements include termination fees if you cancel before the end of a set contract period.
 These fees can range from one to three months of average billing charges.